 \section{Introduction}

-AGN (Active Galactic Nuclei) feedback plays a crucial role in our understanding of galaxy evolution.
-AGN are thought to regulate/suppress star formation in their host galaxies \citep{Carniani+16,Wylezalek+16,Mercedes-Feliz+23} by injecting energy into the surrounding medium or expelling it through outflows or jets.
+Active galactic nucleus (AGN) feedback plays a crucial role in our understanding of galaxy evolution.
+AGNs are thought to regulate or suppress star formation in their host galaxies \citep{Carniani+16,Wylezalek+16,Mercedes-Feliz+23} by injecting energy into the surrounding medium or expelling it through outflows or jets.
 Thus, AGN feedback emerges as a key mechanism regulating galaxy growth \citep{DiMatteo+05,Springel+05,Choi+18,dave+19,van+19}.
-Following the terminology derived from the earliest semi-analytical models and hydrodynamic simulations \citep[e.g.][]{DiMatteo+05,Springel+05,Sijacki+07,Dubois+10}, feedback operates in two primary modes: the radio (or kinetic) mode and the quasar (or radiative) mode.
-The radio mode is associated with AGN that exhibits low mass accretion rates and low luminosities and is commonly linked to the effects of radio jets.
+Following the terminology derived from the earliest semi-analytical models and hydrodynamic simulations \citep[e.g.,][]{DiMatteo+05,Springel+05,Sijacki+07,Dubois+10}, feedback operates in two primary modes: the radio (or kinetic) mode and the quasar (or radiative) mode.
+The radio mode is associated with AGNs that exhibit low mass accretion rates and low luminosities, and it is commonly linked to the effects of radio jets.
 In contrast, the quasar mode involves radiative energy being injected into the surrounding gas through radiatively driven winds.
-This typically occurs in AGN accreting at high mass accretion rates, with luminosities near the Eddington limit \citep[see reviews][]{Fabian+12,Harrison+24}.
-Although this terminology is still used in the literature, it is now well established that radio emission associated with AGN occurs in both high and low accretion rate regimes, and may trace feedback-related processes even in moderate-to-low radio luminosity sources \citep[e.g.][]{Zakamska+14,Kellermann+16,Jarvis+19,Macfarlane+21,Roy+24,Harrison+24,Fawcett+25,Njeri+25}.
+This typically occurs in AGNs accreting at high mass accretion rates, with luminosities near the Eddington limit \citep[see reviews][]{Fabian+12,Harrison+24}.
+Although this terminology is still used in the literature, it is now well established that radio emission associated with AGN occurs in both high and low accretion rate regimes, and may trace feedback-related processes even in moderate to low radio luminosity sources \citep[e.g.,][]{Zakamska+14,Kellermann+16,Jarvis+19,Macfarlane+21,Roy+24,Harrison+24,Fawcett+25,Njeri+25}.
 In other words, there are quasars whose radio emission from the AGN may be considered relevant for feedback.
 Thus, the most important feedback mechanisms for high accretion rate systems have not yet been well established.